mcasimir/mobile-angular-ui-website/src/docs/1.2/modules/components/navbars.md

 #### Navbars

-Bootstrap default navbars are awesome for responsive websites, but are not the best to interact with in a small screen.
-Plus fixed positioning is not an option to create navbars standing in top or bottom of the screen.
+Bootstrap default navbars are awesome for responsive websites, but are not the best with a small screen.
+Also fixed positioning is yet not an option to create navbars standing in top or bottom of the screen.

-Mobile Angular Ui offers an alternative to bootstrap navbars that is better suitable for mobile.
+Mobile Angular Ui offers an alternative to bootstrap navbars that is more suitable for mobile.

 It uses scrollable areas to avoid scroll issues.
 In the following figure you can see the difference between fixed navbars and navbars with absolute positioning.